dwd/Metre/CONFIGURING.md

 ## Domain Configuration

-Domains are divided into two keys, which affect the defaults for each.
+Domains are divided into two keys, which affect the defaults for each:

-"remote" domains are for those outside the security domain. "local" domains are those inside the security domain.
+* "remote" domains are those outside the security domain
+* "local" domains are those inside the security domain

 ### Domain Key Names

 Domain key names are of three forms:

-`any` is a special key describing the defaults.
+* `any` is a special key describing the defaults.
 This must be a `remote` domain, and will provide defaults for some configuration, and act as a catch-all for any unmatched domain.

-Wildcards are of the form `*.{suffix}`.
+* Wildcards are of the form `*.{suffix}`.
 More complex wildcards are unsupported.
-The * matches one or more domain labels.
+The `*` matches one or more domain labels.

-Specific domains, without wildcards, match only that domain.
+* Specific domains, without wildcards, match only that domain.

 ### Domain Configuration

 #### block

-Default: false (or from any)
+Default: false (or from `any`)

 By default, domains are not blocked, as is typical for XMPP services.
 Blocking a domain entirely rejects communication to or from it.

 #### transport

-The Transport block configures how to communicate with the domain.
+This block configures how to communicate with the domain.

 #### transport.type